NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

    Note that for large, complex, and controversial features, an RFC is also required (per usual) to advance to the next step.
    The acceptance of the RFC concludes the "propose refinements" step.

-3. **Create a "release candidate"**
+3. **Ensure the candidate feature to be stabilized is just under one flag**

-   It should be possible to enable just the experimental that is ready for stabilization *in isolation*, without also enabling other unstable functionality.
+   It should be possible to enable just the experimental that is ready for stabilization *in isolation*, without also enabling other unstable functionality that is not ready for stabilization.
    This is important to allow users (and tests!) to try it out and make sure it is a meaningful feature in its own right, and not just a partially-complete things that relies on the further unstable features.

    If we have an RFC, the release candidate experimental feature should match the RFC.